Health care is key issue as Montana fills US House seat

 The Congressional Budget Office is expected to release its financial analysis of the bill on Wednesday.

-Like most of her neighbors in White Sulfur Springs, Carol Berg voted for Trump in November.
+Like most of her neighbors in White Sulphur Springs, Carol Berg voted for Trump in November.
 But unlike many, she doesn’t mind saying the current health care law is a lifeline.

 “We have all these pre-existing conditions and we’d never be able to afford insurance,” said Berg, who works as a hairdresser and upholster from her home.
 “I’m 55 and my husband is 60, and we have to have insurance.”